-State:
+State: \\\\

-Assurances and Certifications for 2023 Grant
+Statement of Assurances and Certifications for 2024 Grant

-As a Federal agency, IMLS is required to obtain from all applicants certifications, including those regarding Nondiscrimination, Debarment and Suspension, Federal Debt Status, and Drug-Free Workplace.
+As a federal agency, the Institute of Museum and Library Services (IMLS) is required to obtain from all applicants certifications, including those regarding Nondiscrimination, Debarment and Suspension, Federal Debt Status, and Drug-Free Workplace.
 Applicants requesting more than \$100,000 in grant funds must also certify regarding lobbying activities and may be required to submit a "Disclosure of Lobbying Activities" form (Standard Form LLL).
-All State Library Administrative Agencies receiving Library Services and Technology assistance under 20 U.S.C. § 9121 et seq. must comply with applicable statutes and regulations including but not limited to those cited below.
-To receive Federal assistance, all applicants must provide this signed Statement of Assurances and Certifications.
+All State Library Administrative Agencies (SLAAs) receiving Library Services and Technology Act (LSTA) funding under 20 U.S.C. § 9121 et seq. must comply with applicable statutes and regulations including but not limited to those cited below.
+To receive federal assistance, all applicants must provide this signed Statement of Assurances and Certifications.

-The undersigned authorized representative, on behalf of the State Library Administrative Agency (SLAA), assures and certifies that, should a Federal award be made, the SLAA will comply with the statutes outlined below and all related IMLS regulations (for example, see 2 C.F.R.
-Chapter XXXI and 45 C.F.R.
-Chapter XI).
+The undersigned authorized representative, on behalf of the SLAA, assures and certifies that, should a federal award be made, the SLAA will comply with the statutes outlined below and all related IMLS regulations (for example, see 2 C.F.R.
+Parts 3185-3187 and 45 C.F.R.
+Parts 1105-1184).
 These assurances are given in connection with any and all financial assistance from IMLS after the date this form is signed but may include payments after this date for financial assistance approved prior to this date.
-These assurances shall obligate the applicant for the period during which the Federal financial assistance will be extended in reliance on the representations and agreements made in these assurances and that the United States Government has the right to seek judicial enforcement of these assurances, which are binding on the applicant, its successors, transferees, and assignees, and on the authorized representative whose signature appears on the application form.
+These assurances shall obligate the applicant for the period during which the federal financial assistance is extended.
+The applicant recognizes and agrees that any such assistance will be extended in reliance on the representations and agreements made in these assurances and that the United States Government has the right to seek judicial enforcement of these assurances, which are binding on the applicant, its successors, transferees, and assignees, and on the authorized representative whose signature appears on the application form.